 Certainly, I love the atmosphere of the Poacher, it reminds me of a genuine ‘alehouse’ as such but one in which you can find any walk of life within its walls.
-The pub has an extremely wide customer base but retains its cosy ‘ordinary-ness’.
-Anecdote has it that a previous landlord, when asked at the bar by a group of bright young things on their way to town for alcopop-type drinks, directed them towards the city centre with the words ‘sorry we don’t serve disco drinks in here’!
-That’s such a great part of the pub’s appeal, apart from the products they sell being of quality, variety and at a fair price.
+The pub has an extremely wide customer base but retains its cosy ‘ordinary’ feel.
+Anecdote has it that a previous landlord, when asked at the bar by a group of bright young things on their way to town for an alcopop-type frenzy, directed them towards the city centre with the words ‘sorry, we don’t serve disco drinks in here’ That’s such a great part of the pub’s appeal, apart from the products they sell being of quality, variety and at a fair price.
 Additionally, people watching is always a feature of this place, if one is so inclined!

-From the outside the Poacher is unassuming.
+From the outside, the Poacher is unassuming.
 The interior is belied by that first impression however.
-A front and side bar lined with leaning shelves and a few wooden tables adorns the room and yet doesn’t deter the bar fly and casual pub crawlers that walk along the Mansfield road between hostelries and want to stand with a pint.
+Front and side bars on two levels lined with leaning shelves and wooden tables adorn the room and yet don’t deter the bar fly and casual pub crawlers that walk along the Mansfield Road between hostelries who want to stand with a pint.
 Further back in the pub lies a small and delightful snug bar – a very cosy place indeed for a winter drink especially.
 It has its own serving hatch too which precludes the customer from having to dive out into the fray of the main bar during those busy times.
 This is also one hatch that is certainly not ignored by the staff as can be experienced in some pubs with lesser service.
-At the rear is an attractive conservatory with tiled floors and a view out onto the yard beyond.
-Ideal for those overspill times on a Saturday or Friday evening when the pub can get very busy.
-The yard itself is surrounded by tall red brick walls adorned with vintage signeage and for me personally really comes into its own when live music is provided out there.
+At the rear is an attractive conservatory with tiled floors and access out onto the yard beyond.
+Ideal for those overspill times on a Friday or Saturday evening when the pub can get very busy.
+The yard itself is surrounded by tall red brick walls adorned with vintage signage and for me personally, really comes into its own when live music is provided out there.
 Notably, on a couple of occasions, I’ve watched the excellent Kelly’s Heroes in the yard on warm early autumn evenings.
 What could be better, great music, a great glass of beer in your hand and listening to a superb band provided free of charge.
 Well done to the Poacher for all those terrific nights.
 I should add that Sunday and Wednesday evenings provide a further dose of free music inside the bar itself.